tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 This was a brief discussion of summarizing data with descriptive statistics, and a collection of tangents that give us insights into the process of making "accurate" descriptive statistics.

 Unlike my previous post (where I note that "rigorous statistics" isn't always the main priority in software), I will argue that accuracy is critical with descriptive statistics.
-Never pick blatantly bad measures/metrics (for performance) because it will just cause pain for everyone down the road.
-The only trade-off I encourage is precision against effort/energy necessary.
+Never be lazy, nor pick blatantly bad measures/metrics because it will just cause pain for everyone down the road.
+The only trade-off I encourage is precision against expended collection effort/energy.

 More reading and research is always recommended.
 If you have any problems or notice any mistakes free to reach out to me at nablags97 [at] gmail.com.

-The next topic will be about inferential statistics (A/B Tests, Basic Hypothesis testing, Sampling)!
+The next couple of topic will be about inferential statistics (A/B Tests, Basic Hypothesis testing, Sampling)!

 # Citations
 Diez, David M., Christopher D. Barr, and Çetinkaya-Rundel Mine.
 “Introduction To Data”.
 In OpenIntro Statistics.
 OpenIntro, Inc., 2019.